 The growth rate is based on management's best estimate with regard to industry and market growth rates.
 This considers the historical performance of the school, its maturity of operations and regulator rating of the school.
-This includes two components (a) growth in student enrollment forecasted 3.5% in academic year 2024-25, and constant thereafter; and (b) constant fees until academic year 2024-25 (basis actual of academic year 2022-23) and 5% increase in academic year 2025-26 (based on historical rating of the school as approved by the regulator), and constant thereafter.
+This includes two components (a) growth in student enrollment forecasted 5.7% in academic year 2024-25, and year on year growth in range of 1.6% to 2.5% until academic year 2028-29, and constant thereafter; and (b) growth in tuition fees in range of 2.6% to 3% until academic year 2028-29 (based on historical rating of the school as approved by the regulator), and constant thereafter.